veliunusdu/tabu-kurd/README.md

 A comprehensive multilingual Kurdish word guessing game built with Flutter!
 Perfect for family gatherings and friends.
 Now supports **Kurmanci (Northern Kurdish)**, **Sorani (Central Kurdish)**, and **Turkish**.

+## About This Project

+This app was built
+with the help of AI (GitHub Copilot).

 ## 🌟 New Features

 ### 🎮 Enhanced Game Features
 - **Multi-language Support**: Full support for Kurmanci, Sorani, and Turkish